Reginar IV, Count of Mons

 Reginar IV, Count of Mons, in Hainaut, (c.
-950–1013) was the son of Reginar III who died in exile in Bohemia in 973.
-Lambert I of Leuven was his brother.
+950–1013) was the son of Reginar III and Adela.
+His father died in exile in Bohemia in 973.

 History

-His father Reginar III was exiled in 958 as a rebel, by Otto I, Holy Roman Emperor.
+His father, Reginar III, was exiled in 958 as a rebel by Otto I, Holy Roman Emperor.
 Hainaut was held after then by Godfrey I, Duke of Lower Lorraine, but Reginar IV claimed that Mons in Hainaut had been his father's.

 He attacked Mons in 973, after the death of Duke Godfrey, but did not manage to hold it, because Godfrey I, Count of Verdun then held it until he died.
 He managed to replace Godfrey as Count of Mons in 998.

 Family

 Regnier IV married Hedwig, daughter of Hugh Capet and Adelaide of Poitou.